ppeccin/WebMSX/README.md

 - PSG, SCC, SCC-I, FM-PAC, PCM, MSX-MUSIC and OPL4-Wave sound
 - Cross platform HTML5/JS.
 Runs in any Browser, tested in Chrome/Firefox/Safari
 - Finally enjoy MSX games on your iPhone/iPad
+- NetPlay!
+Connect several users on the same Virtual MSX machine over the internet
 - Customizable Touch Controls/Virtual Keyboard for mobile devices (iOS, Android)
+- CPU and VDP Turbo modes up to 8x, with manual or software activation
 - Install as a WebApp, then run offline
 - Open files from local storage, iCloud, Google Drive, Dropbox, web links
 - Put games or any MSX software in webpages easily
 - Show MSX software running with a single link to the WebMSX page
-- Play Cartridge ROMs, Disk and Tape images
+- Play Cartridge ROMs, HardDisk (Nextor), Disk and Tape images
 - Powerful Drag & Drop system for loading media files
 - Load several disks at once and easily switch disks
 - Dynamically import files to any MSX disk drive, automatic image creation